ieisystem/kaytus.ksmanage/docs/edit_ldap_module.rst

                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Search Base.</div>
-                                            <div>Search base is a string of 4 to 64 alpha-numeric characters.</div>
+                                            <div>Search base is a string of 4 to 64 alphanumeric characters.</div>
                                             <div>It must start with an alphabetical character.</div>
                                             <div>Special Symbols like dot(.), comma(, ), hyphen(-), underscore(_), equal-to(=) are allowed.</div>
                                                         </td>